COLT: Cyclic Overlapping Lottery Tickets for Faster Pruning of Convolutional Neural Networks: Related works

 \textbf{Pruning with lottery ticket hypothesis:} In general, pruning is performed as a post-training step, necessitating training the full model before attempting parameter pruning.
 However, with the advent of the lottery ticket hypothesis (LTH) \cite{r3}, predetermined sparse networks can be trained from scratch.
 In contrary to previous works \cite{r7,r8,r9,r10,r11,r12}, LTH \cite{r3} suggested that over-parameterization is only required to find a ``good" initialization of a properly parameterized network.
 They demonstrated that substantially smaller sub-networks (lottery tickets) exist within large over-parameterized models.
 While trained in isolation, these sub-networks achieve similar or better performance than the original network even after pruning more than 90\% of the parameters.
 It allows networks to train with fewer resources and run inference of models on smaller devices like cellphones \cite{r4}.
 Also, it encourages generalization by acting as a regularizer for overparameterized models.
 To find and evaluate winning tickets using LTH, an overparameterized network is first initialized and trained to converge.
 Then the lowest magnitude weights are pruned, and the remaining weights are reset to their initial state at the start of training.
 This resetting of weights is also called weight rewinding.
 Finally, this smaller subnetwork (winning ticket) is then trained again to compare its performance with another subnetwork with the same number of parameters and the same initialization but randomly pruned weights.
-A good winning ticket outperforms a randomly pruned ticket.
+A good winning ticket outperforms a randomly pruned ticket. \cite{r44} provides a more rigorous definition of LTH by performing extensive experiments and exhaustively tuning hyperparameters like learning rate, and training epochs.
 In this paper, we propose an iterative pruning algorithm that uses fewer iterations to reach a specified sparsity.